 How can we extend the value we offer our teachers?
 How can we strengthen our teaching community?

-What professional development for teachers has the greatest impact on our students’ learning experience?
+What PD has the greatest impact on our students’ learning experience?

 Can we create more engaging feedback for students?
 NPI’s English Language Proficiency team explores the power of screencasting to bring a human voice to feedback on written work.